grantbachman/wordsmith/README.md

 ####Note: It appears my API Key is no longer valid, so the application no longer grabs the definitions (i.e. the app no longer works).
 I don't even use the app for personal use, so I won't be maintaining it.
+I've also unscheduled the task that automatically creates quizzes.
 Onward and upward!

 #Wordsmith
 Wordsmith ([getwordsmith.com](http://www.getwordsmith.com)) is a free service built with Ruby on Rails that sends you daily vocabulary quizzes via email.
 Simply reply to the email with your answers and we'll keep track of your progress.